Skip to content

 Using with argument

-UseAsyncState can be used with arguments by using the withArg constructor:
+UseAsyncState can be used with arguments using the withArg constructor:

 final uAsyncStateWithArg = UseAsyncState.withArg<String, int>(